How to Get Involved - Team and Tournament Entry Procedures

 - Attend all mandatory captain's/manager's meetings and pick up team schedules.
 Any team whose captain/manager or representative does not attend the mandatory captain's/manager's meeting receives an automatic loss towards their regular season record.

-- Complete rosters with name and phone number (remind team members about need for insurance coverage).
+- Complete rosters with requested information (remind team members about need for insurance coverage).

 - Organize teams and enter them into competition by the scheduled deadline.